43 Data-Driven Headline Ideas From 1,000 Of The Most Popular Posts 70

 It was time to analyze all of the blog posts in our system to understand what headline ideas perform the best on social media to not only help you write better headlines, but also help you get the most social shares for your hard work when you schedule your social media right in CoSchedule.

 To top it off, it was high time you had access to this data right in your CoSchedule marketing calendar to help you write great headlines every time.
-So next time you log in to CoSchedule, check out your all-new headline analyzer integration to help you choose the best headline for your blog posts to help you get the social attention and traffic your content deserves.
+So next time you log in to CoSchedule, check out your all-new Headline Analyzer Studio integration to help you choose the best headline for your blog posts to help you get the social attention and traffic your content deserves.

 Let’s take a look at the 1,000 most popular headlines we’ve ever seen, focusing on the structure of very shareable headline ideas.